danielleyang/Xiaomi/README.md

 We used Scrapy and MongoDB to crawl Xiaomi app store.
 The related packages involved in this project were listed below:

-  1. Scrapy Installation:
+  a.
+Scrapy Installation:
     `pip install Scrapy`
      More about Scrapy: <http://scrapy.org>

-  2. MongoDB Community Edition Installiation with Homebrew:
+  b.
+MongoDB Community Edition Installiation with Homebrew:
     * Install Homebrew
        `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`